 Our WordPress host WPEngine has more technical data on HTTPS vs HTTP.

 7. Using FeedBurner & RSS with HTTP Secure

 Unfortunately, Google stopped offering support for Feedburner long ago, and the service is not compatible with HTTP Secure.
 Webmasters who use FeedBurner must migrate their RSS to an HTTP Secure-compatible program.

 8. Social Share Count Migration

 When changing to HTTPS, many webmasters want to transfer over their social share counts.
-These are the numbers that are displayed on your social media share buttons.
-These counts act as strong proof of your site’s popularity.
+These are the numbers displayed on your social media share buttons and act as strong proof of your site’s popularity.

 Altering the code will only display social shares from the URL you dictate.
 This will not show any new social shares that your buttons have earned.
 While this can be fine for older blog posts, it may be worth it to let your numbers update naturally if you expect your content to gain additional shares.

 9. Taking the Leap